SenseAI/SenseAI.github.io/index.markdown

   <a class="headerlink" href="#apiDocsAndCode"></a>
 </div>

-Throughout the API documentation we use the python(2) language to illustrate example usage.
+Throughout the API documentation we use the Python language to illustrate example usage.
 For the examples to work the following imports are necessary:

 {% highlight python %}
 import requests